DevOps-B-34/QNA/README.md

 9. what is terraform local and terraform variable
 10. what is secrets in k8s
 11. describe the services in k8s
 12. what is package management
+13. what is demonset

 -----------------------------------------------------------------------------------------------------------------------------------------------------